JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

 #### For iOS

-1. In the `iosMain/kotlin` folder, create a new `org.kmp.testing` directory.
+1. In the `iosMain/kotlin` directory, create a new `org.kmp.testing` directory.
 2. In this directory, create the `IOSRuntime.kt` file and update it with the actual implementation of the expected `determineCurrentRuntime()` function: